ricallinson/telegraphy/README.md

 Once running open [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in a browser.

-## Links

-* For some Arduino clones you may be required to install [FTDI Drivers](http://www.ftdichip.com/Drivers/VCP.htm).

 ## Setup Raspberry PI

 If you want to run _Telegraphy_ on a Raspberry PI this is the quickest way to get going.